Besides its religious significance, Ashura carries many cultural stories.

 The fast is optional and proceeds from the Prophet Muhammad’s fast on Ashura after arriving in Medina in 622 AD.
 He found that Jews fasted on Muharram 10 and asked them why.
 The Jews told Muhammad that they were commemorating the day God liberated the Children of Israel and Moses from Egypt at the Red Sea.
 Since that day, the prophet decided to fast and ordered Muslims to fast the day, too, as a means to thank God for his mercy and grace.

-Ashura: Music in the souks
+Ashura in Morocco: Music in the souks

-Ashura, which derives its name from the Arabic word “ashara” (meaning 10), is two days away.
+Ashura in Morocco, which derives its name from the Arabic word “ashara” (meaning 10), is two days away.
 On September 20, Moroccans will celebrate every cultural aspect of the event.